 A recent review of the state of TMS treatment for PTSD analyzed the existing literature on using different TMS techniques (right- vs. left- vs. bilateral brain stimulation) and found that TMS usually reduced PTSD symptoms, on average, by about 25%-35%, with response rates between 41% and 62.5%.

-Factors That Influence the Success of TMS Therapy
+What Factors Influence the Success of TMS Therapy?

 TMS treatment is generally effective for most patients, but individual responses can vary.
-Recent research identifies several factors that may affect how well a patient responds to TMS therapy.
+Let’s explore factors that affect the success of TMS therapy.

 TMS is not recommended for individuals with a history of seizures or a permanent metal implant in the head.